emmanuelneri/reactive-microservices/README.md

 - All schedule are persisted in Cassandra
   - Schedule and Customer persist in a single table
   - Table key is composed by dateTime, description and customer Document number
+- After processed produce schedule event
+  - ScheduleProcessed is produced with requestId
+  - Schedule change topic is produced

 ## Running environment